 Some surgeries require you to wear specialized bandages for a certain period of time.
 You may also experience bruising and swelling around the surgery site (this is normal).
 Depending on the surgery, the length of recovery time will vary.
 Your doctor should go over the estimated recovery time with you so that you can take the appropriate time off of your daily duties to recover.
 Also, keep in mind that you can’t drive when you are on narcotic painkillers, so this should be factored into your planning.

 We hope these questions help you in your decision making process.
-If you’d like more expert advice, consider scheduling a free consultation with Dr. Yoo.
+If you’d like more expert advice, consider scheduling a consultation with Dr. Yoo.

 Next, you might like to: